![]() |

 In Cerro Bayo, a mountainous region of Patagonia on the Chilean border,

-a Coya Indian falls in love with a girl from another village.
+a Qolla Indian falls in love with a girl from another village.
 His mother

 disapproves of the relationship and hates the woman.
 When the girl becomes